Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

-First, observe that this dataset consists of four clearly separated components, and for all models, the posterior mean of the number of components was around this value.
-MRMM returns slightly higher estimates of this quantity compared to \citet{xie2019bayesian}, but with a much smaller sample variance, suggesting that the posterior is simpler and more concentrated.
-So long as the thinning radius is not forced to too large a value, MRMM also returns much better fits, both in terms of predictive likelihood and LPML.
-Observe that both the model of~\citet{xie2019bayesian} and MRMM with $R=2$ merge the two top components into a large component, whereas other settings of MRMM keep them clearly separated.
-In these settings, instead of compromising model fit, MRMM tends to simplify the posterior by concentrating around this solution, and avoiding additional extraneous components.
+This dataset consists of four clearly separated components, and for all models, the posterior mean of the number of components was around this value.
+MRMM returns slightly higher estimates compared to \citet{xie2019bayesian}, but with a much smaller sample variance, suggesting a simpler, more concentrated posterior.
+So long as the thinning radius is not forced too large, MRMM also returns better fits, both in terms of predictive likelihood and LPML.
+Both the model of~\citet{xie2019bayesian} and MRMM with $R=2$ merge the two top components into a large component, whereas other settings of MRMM keep them separated.
 This is also the case with a $\dGamma{4, 2}$ prior on $R$, here the thinning radius has posterior mean $\EE\sgiven R\XX = 1.40$ and variance $\Var\rgiven R{\XX} = 0.1864$, with an average of $4$ components.

-We also reported the CPU run time to produce 5000 samples in \cref{tbl:faithful-hard}, with both requiring roughly the same time per iteration (note though that \citet{xie2019bayesian} implemented their approach in Matlab and MRMM was written in Python).
-As we noted earlier, mixing in their case was poorer, and we had to run their algorithm for twice the number of iterations as ours to get stable results.
-This can also be seen in the reported ESS/s numbers, where our sampler shows larger (often much larger) values.
-Results for probabilistic MRMM can be found in the supplementary material.
+As \Cref{tbl:faithful-hard} shows, while both models required roughly the same time per iteration (though implemented in Matlab and Python), mixing in their case was poorer, and we had to run their algorithm for twice the number of iterations as ours to get stable results.
+This can be seen in the ESS/s numbers, where our sampler shows (often much) larger values.
+Similar results for probabilistic MRMM are in the supplementary material.